-Windows makes using and managing removable devices, such as external hard drives or DVD-writers, smart card readers, USB flash drives, photo and video cameras, MP3-players, etc easy.
+Windows makes using and managing removable devices, such as external hard drives or DVD-writers, smart card readers, USB flash drives, SD cards, photo and video cameras, MP3-players, etc easy.
 Just plug the device in, wait for driver installation to complete (if necessary) and start using.

 There is a very important catch, though.
-I've seen many people just unplugging USB storage devices without telling Windows to remove them safely first.
-Such behavior can sometimes cause loss of data on external data devices (flash drives, hard drives, cameras, players).
-Usually the worst results appear after unplugging a device while copying or deleting files is still in progress.
+I've seen many people just unplugging USB/Thunderbolt/Firewire storage devices without telling Windows to remove them safely first.
+Such behavior can sometimes cause loss of data on external data devices (flash drives, hard drives, cameras, players), or even completely irrecoverable failure of the storage device.

-Windows does turn off write buffers for external storage devices by default, but people still remove external disks and cards without waiting for operations to complete properly.
+Windows does turn off write buffers for external storage devices by default, but people still remove external disks and media cards without waiting for operations to complete properly.

 Most data devices are recognized without any additional actions, just wait until you'll see the message "Your new hardware is installed and ready to use" or "Your device is ready to use":